Posts from

 Tuesday, December 20, 2011

 Peninsula Cellars is a family-run winery founded by the Kroupas, a pioneer family of northern Michigan cherry farmers.
-The winery is located on the Old Mission Peninsula in the heart of tart cherry country, just north of Traverse City, Michigan.
-The region lies along the 45th parallel, halfway between the north pole and the equator.
-This gives the region its distinct microclimate that makes it perfect for growing high-quality wine grapes.
+The winery and their centennial farm, where they grow millions of pounds of apples and cherries every year is located on the Old Mission Peninsula just north of Traverse City, Michigan.
+The peninsula juts out into Lake Michigan’s Grand Traverse Bay.
+This gives the region its distinct microclimate that makes it perfect for growing high-quality orchard fruit and wine grapes.

 Categories: